Guides

 {{hostDirName}}

-It will return the previously defined subdirectory name in which the whole website is hosted.
-It is sometimes useful when you would like to get this name in your templates dynamically.
-In the default template, it is used to provide proper paths for the template's JavaScript logic.
+It returns the configured subdirectory name where the website is hosted.
+This is useful when you need that value dynamically in templates.
+In the default template, it provides paths for the template's JavaScript logic.
 You probably won't need to use it much unless you write your own Harold template for many different projects.

 SCSS files

-Harold uses Scss for styling.
-All when what can be done with Scss should also be possible here.
+Harold uses SCSS for styling.
+Anything you can do with SCSS should also be possible here.

 You can create many different structures.
-The Default template uses Scss imports to differentiate sections and tooling classes.
-For example, you'll find there _utils.scss file with predefined content formatting classes and whole sections like _main-menu.scss.
-All is then imported in the main.scss file.
+The Default template uses SCSS imports to separate sections and utility classes.
+For example, you'll find a _utils.scss file with predefined content formatting classes and section files such as _main-menu.scss.
+Everything is then imported in the main.scss file.

 @import 'variables';